-What to listen for These statements indicate positive and negative views of time.
-Which of these do you hear at your school?
-NEGATIVE: POSITIVE: "Staff development takes time that I don't have."
-"We use a lot of time for our own learning, but it's important."
-"We're doing too much already."
-"We can do a couple more sessions on this technique this semester."
-"I don't want to waste my time in that session!
-"Let's try this out.
-I think it might help me a lot in the classroom."
-It won't help me at all."
-"I need to get this week's plans done.
-"If we fit this workshop in, it will help us for next year."
-I don't have time to think about next year."
-"This didn't work when they tried it "It didn't work the last time they tried it, but times have changed in 19, and it won't work today." and we can learn from their mistakes."
-"You're wasting your time.
-"This is important to the school's improvement It won't help these kids learn." efforts.
-Let's put our time into it."
-"I'm already changing my curriculum/instruction/ "This work will support the new curriculum/instruction/ assessment/etc. I don't want one more thing to do." assessment I want to try."
+- "We use a lot of time for our own learning, but it's important." - "We can do a couple more sessions on this technique this semester." - "Let's try this out.
+I think it might help me a lot in the classroom." - "If we fit this workshop in, it will help us for next year." - "It didn't work the last time they tried it, but times have changed and we can learn from their mistakes." - "This is important to the school's improvement efforts.
+Let's put our time into it." - "This work will support the new curriculum/instruction/ assessment I want to try."

 reform, publicly ridiculing those who want to try new things.
 A toxic culture can destroy motivation, dampen commitment, depress effort, and change the focus of the school.
-It can decrease learning, frustrate growth, stymic risk taking, and foster radical individualism rather than collegiality.
+It can decrease learning, frustrate growth, stymie risk taking, and foster radical individualism rather than collegiality.